Reggie Jackson (basketball, born 1990): Detroit Pistons (2015–2020)

 On July 20, 2015, the Pistons re-signed Jackson to a five-year, $80 million contract.
-On November 8, 2015, he recorded a career-high 40 points in a 120–103 win over the Portland Trail Blazers.
+On November 8, he recorded a career-high 40 points in a 120–103 victory over the Portland Trail Blazers.
 He scored 26 of his 40 points in the fourth quarter, tying Will Bynum's franchise record for the most points in a quarter.
-On December 2, he had a season-best game with 34 points and 16 assists in a 127–122 overtime win over the Phoenix Suns.
+On December 2, Jackson had a season-best game with 34 points and 16 assists in a 127–122 overtime victory over the Phoenix Suns.
 He was subsequently named the Eastern Conference Player of the Week for the week ending December 6.
-He averaged 27.0 points and 8.8 assists, leading the Pistons to four consecutive wins during that time.
+Jackson averaged 27.0 points and 8.8 assists, leading the Pistons to four consecutive wins during that time.
 Jackson became the first Piston to record 30-plus points and 15-plus assists in a game since Isiah Thomas recorded 40-plus points and 17 assists in 1988.
-Jackson was named the Eastern Conference Player of the Week for the week ending December 20, 2015.
+Jackson was named the Eastern Conference Player of the Week for the week ending December 20.
 He joined Andre Drummond as the only Pistons teammates to win the award twice in the same season.
-Jackson averaged 29.3 points (first in the Eastern Conference), 7.7 assists (second in the Eastern Conference), and 6.3 rebounds while helping lead the Pistons to a 2–1 record for the week against three teams with above .500 records.
+Jackson averaged 29.3 points (first in the Eastern Conference), 7.7 assists (second in the Eastern Conference) and 6.3 rebounds while helping lead the Pistons to a 2–1 record for the week against three teams with above .500 records.
 He shot 46% from the field, 38% from behind the arc and 83% from the free-throw line.
-Jackson recorded two 30/10 games with 34 points and a season-high 11 rebounds against the Los Angeles Clippers on December 14 and 31 points and 13 assists in a quadruple overtime win against the Chicago Bulls on December 18.
+Jackson recorded two 30/10 games with 34 points and a season-high 11 rebounds against the Los Angeles Clippers on December 14 and 31 points and 13 assists in a quadruple-overtime victory over the Chicago Bulls on December 18.
 He scored 13 of the Pistons' 20 points in the deciding fourth overtime period.
 On April 8, 2016, he had 39 points and nine assists to help the Pistons defeat the Washington Wizards and clinch a spot in the postseason for the first time since 2009.
-The Pistons finished the regular season as the eighth seed in the Eastern Conference with a 44–38 record.
+The Pistons finished the regular season as the #8-seed in the Eastern Conference with a 44–38 record.
 However, in their first-round series against the first-seeded Cleveland Cavaliers, the Pistons were swept 4–0.